Seashell: Echinoderms

 Some echinoderms such as sea urchins, including heart urchins and sand dollars, have a hard "test" or shell.
 After the animal dies, the flesh rots out and the spines fall off, and then fairly often the empty test washes up whole onto a beach, where it can be found by a beachcomber.
 These tests are fragile and easily broken into pieces.

 Brachiopods

 The brachiopods, or lamp shells, superficially resemble clams, but the phylum is not closely related to mollusks.
 Most lines of brachiopods ended during the Permian-Triassic extinction event, and their ecological niche was filled by bivalves.
 A few of the remaining species of brachiopods occur in the low intertidal zone and thus can be found live by beachcombers.

 Annelids

 Some polychaetes, marine annelid worms in the family Serpulidae, secrete a hard tube made of calcium carbonate, adhering to stones or other shells.
 This tube resembles, and can be confused with, the shell of marine gastropod mollusks in the family Vermetidae, the worm snails.

-Other more atypical kinds
+Atypical shells

 A few other categories of marine animals leave remains which might be considered "seashells" in the widest possible sense of the word.